dtrelogan/react-formstate/docs/api.md

 now consider a confirm password validation. since it validates against another field that might change, you *do* want to revalidate the password confirmation upon form submission. since this is not the common case, if you want this behavior you have to add a *revalidateOnSubmit* prop to your jsx input element.

 revalidateOnSubmit should *not* be added to fields that perform asynchronous validation.
 [UnitOfWork.createModel](#UnitOfWork.createModel) is purposefully designed to run synchronously.

+### <a name='Field.handlerBindFunction'>handlerBindFunction</a>

+see the [react-datepicker example](/docs/datePickerExample.md) for an explanation.

+note that you can alternatively configure the bind function via the noCoercion prop as shown in the example.

 ## <a name='FieldState'>FieldState</a>